tjgilpin/old-rectory/src/content/pages/our-rooms.md

     url: croft
     cta: Click here to book
     sectionimage: /assets/img/5-dsc00271.jpg
+hide: false
+slug: rooms
 order: 10
 template: Panel Image Background
 ---
 Rest and relax in our boutique bedrooms, each one different from the others but all equally luxurious; with high quality linens, bespoke Old Rectory toiletries, artisanal tea and coffee facilities and homemade biscuits.

+Throughout October & November get 10% off all midweek stays - Use code MIDWEEK when booking!